LONDON (AP) -- What next for Liverpool?

 Rodgers also has plans, with newspapers saying he could add half a dozen players.
 His defense most obviously needs shoring up, having bled too many goals - 49, with one match to play- for Liverpool to be champion.
 No winner since the league's founding in 1992 - Manchester United and City, Arsenal, Chelsea and Blackburn Rovers - let in that many.
 Liverpool flattered to deceive, scoring so many goals that the holes beneath its waterline didn't seem deadly until it sank against Chelsea, losing 2-0, and then rolled out the welcome mat in front of goal for Palace.

-If he strikes again in the last fixture against Newcastle, Suarez will overtake Alan Shearer and Cristiano Ronaldo's shared record of 31 goals in a 38-game league season.
+If he strikes again in the last fixture against Newcastle, Suarez will overtake Alan Shearer and Cristiano Ronaldo's shared record of 31 goals in a 38-game premier league season.
 With one more goal, Liverpool will also have scored 100 in a league season for only the second time in its long and illustrious history and the first time in 118 years.
 Another four goals would equal Chelsea's record of 103, set under Carlo Ancelotti in 2009-10.
 But all that seems purely anecdotal now after Liverpool's naivety in letting Palace claw back three in 10 minutes, the 3-3 draw tossing away victory needed to keep pressure on City.

 ''Hugely disappointing'' is how Rodgers described it, although he still sees a bright long-term future for his team.